Shaxpy/Firebase-and-Cloud/README.md

 Because its fun!

-#Also helps me explore real time processing of data.
+Also helps me explore Real time processing of data

 How to use this repo to upload code to Firestore:
 1. Download the repo and install Nodejs on your system, add the data as .json file